mrsimpson/slides-context-is-all-you-need/slides/04-maturity-formula.md

 **Speaker Notes:**
 Main message: Both humans and LLMs mature - maturity plus context enables good decision-making

-- Human pattern
-- LLM parallel
-- Context enables
+- Evolution – similar to humans
+- Like a mature human, it needs **relevant** knowledge

-*Transition: But what exactly makes something mature?*
+*Transition: Before we move to the context: What exactly makes something mature?*

 ...